sarweshkumar47/Lora-with-Intel-Edison/README.md

 * pySerial

-To install pySerial and its depencies, execute install_serial.sh script
+To install pySerial and its dependencies, execute install_serial.sh script

       ./install_serial.sh